bandgap-ai/ice/README.md

 The Maven build is the preferred build for ICE.
 Eclipse will often report errors that don't exist in the Maven build, and it may be necessary to run `Project->Clean...` or other tasks to get Eclipse to stop reporting ghost errors.

+The most common "errors" are:
+1. Lombok is not installed in the Eclipse IDE.
+2. For a given bundle, the `target/generated-sources/annotation` folder is not included on the project build path.

 ## Build Instructions

 Checkout the project and execute